It’s devastating for residents living within a country, but as travellers, any one of us could be visiting somewhere when a natural disaster occurs.

 Thankfully we were all safe, but there were around 450 recorded deaths, and 13,688 injured.

 Since writing this post, sadly the Indonesian island of Sulawesi was not so lucky after a 7.5 magnitude earthquake triggered a 3-metre tsunami, and subsequent landslides on 28 September 2018.
 Three days later they had a major volcanic eruption.
-If you wanted to make a difference in someone's life today - please donate the cost of a coffee to Action Aid.

 How to survive an earthquake